kh1iu/vrl/README.md

 ```
 python train_vrl.py [save_model_name] -e [0-9]
 ```
+0: MNIST 3-rel (Table 1 in paper)
+1: MNIST 5-rel (Table 1 in paper)
+2: Omniglot 3-rel (Table 1 in paper)
+3: Omniglot 5-rel (Table 1 and Fig. 3 in paper)
+4: MNIST coupled-rel (Fig. 4 in paper)
+5: Relative facial expression changes (Fig. 5a, 8b in paper)
+6: Relative facial illumination condition changes (Fig. 5b, 8a in paper)
+7: Relative speech emotion changes (Fig. 5c, 8c in paper)
+8: MNIST 10-rel (Fig. 9 in paper)
+9: MNIST continuous-rel (Fig. 10, 11 in paper)

 Trained model will be saved in the saved_model (auto created) directoryfor later use.

 ### Step 4: Validation